AnkithSVaidya/EcoStellar/README.md

 Video link for the project - https://drive.google.com/file/d/1ISBvItoVuZLG5r6WCvwnYYQQUi8c_Q6C/view?usp=sharing

+the prod link has cache issues, if that just gives wallet and game please do run this locally

+# Start server
+npm run dev

+# Build for production
+npm run build

+# Run with specific port
+PORT=3001 npm run dev

 A Stellar/Soroban smart contract platform for the EcoQuest gaming ecosystem.

 ## 🎮 About